henrik-ra/Check24-Decentralized-Home-Grid/check24-challenge-poc/docs/CONCEPT.md

 4. Home Core stores the snapshot in Redis with a hard TTL.
 5. Home Core updates a per-user index set so the read path can resolve all widget keys efficiently.

+### Signal path (product → Home Core)
+1. Product detects user interest (e.g., clicks, searches).
+2. Product calls `POST /api/signals` with `{ userId, signal: 'interest', weight: 5.0 }`.
+3. Home Core updates the user's affinity score for that product in Redis (`affinity:{userId}`).

 ### Read path (client → Home Core)
-1. Client calls `GET /api/home` with header `x-user-id`.
+1. Client calls `GET /api/home`.
-2. Home Core reads the per-user index set from Redis (**tight timeout / fail-fast**).
+2. Home Core reads the per-user index set from Redis.
+3. Home Core fetches user affinity scores from Redis.
-3. Home Core uses a single `MGET` to load all snapshot payloads (**tight timeout / fail-fast**).
+4. Home Core uses a single `MGET` to load all snapshot payloads.
-4. Missing/expired payloads are removed from the index.
+5. **Dynamic Re-ranking**:
+   - `FinalPriority = WidgetPriority + (AffinityScore * 20)`
+   - Widgets with high affinity scores bubble to the top.
+   - Top widgets get a `meta.isPersonalized = true` flag.
+6. **Baseline Fill (Always ≥ 3 widgets)**:
+	- If the personalized list has fewer than 3 widgets, Home Core appends Home-owned baseline widgets (`CompactRow`).
+	- Baseline widgets have low priority and never outrank personalized content.
-5. Response is sorted by priority and returned.
+7. Response is sorted by final priority and returned.

-**Read-path resilience (PoC)**
-- `GET /api/home` is designed to be **always available**:
-	- If Redis is unavailable, Home Core returns `200` with a degraded response.
-	- Home Core keeps a small **in-memory Last Known Good (LKG)** response per user (best-effort, per instance) and serves it during short Redis outages.
-	- If no LKG exists, Home Core returns a minimal empty response (`widgets: []`).

-This keeps the Home endpoint up during dependency outages without ever calling product backends.
+**Why baseline is handled in Home Core (clean architecture)**
+- We avoid “push to all users” fanout (write amplification).
+- Baseline is stable, tech-agnostic and safe for Web + Native.
+- Products stay autonomous: they only push when they have signal/knowledge.

+## Adaptive Layouts (Flexibility)

+Products have full autonomy over how their content is presented.
+The Home Core is agnostic to the UI components.

+**Example: Speedboat Travel**
+- **Low Interest (1-2 clicks)**: Sends a `CompactRow` widget (low intrusion).
+- **High Interest (>2 clicks)**: Sends a `HeroBanner` widget (high impact).

+This logic resides entirely within the product service.
+The Home Core simply stores and serves the JSON payload.

 ## Storage model (Redis)

 This PoC uses simple key patterns:
-- Widget snapshot key:
-	- `widget:{userId}:{productId}:{widgetId}` → JSON payload
+- Widget snapshot key: `widget:{userId}:{productId}:{widgetId}` → JSON payload
-- Per-user index key:
-	- `user:{userId}:widgets` → Redis Set containing snapshot keys for that user
+- Per-user index key: `user:{userId}:widgets` → Redis Set containing snapshot keys
-- Idempotency key:
+- Affinity score key: `affinity:{userId}` → Hash `{ productId: score }`
-	- `idempo:{productId}:{idempotencyKey}` → `"1"` with TTL
+- Idempotency key: `idempo:{productId}:{idempotencyKey}` → `"1"` with TTL
-- Rate limit counter:
-	- `rl:{productId}:{windowStartEpochSeconds}` → counter (INCR) with TTL

-This avoids `KEYS *` and keeps the read path bounded by the number of widgets actually referenced for the user.

 ## Widget payload & SDUI contract